 Access by Voters with Disabilities

-By absentee ballot
+By mail-in ballot

 Is accessible voting available?

-Yes, a ballot marking device that is accessible to most voters is available in early voting centers and polling places.
+Yes, a ballot marking device that is accessible to most voters is available at all voting locations in early voting centers and polling places.
 Using a headset and keypad, blind voters and voters with low vision are able to vote by listening to the ballot selections and by using the keypad.
 You may also choose to use the high contrast and large print functions of the voting unit.
 Other assistive devices (for example, sip and puff) can be plugged into the device.

-If you want use the audio ballot, ask an election judge.
+If you want to use the audio ballot, ask an election judge.
 Election judges will answer questions and help you, if needed.

+When you access the system, you can mark your ballot online using the accessible online ballot marking tool and then print your ballot, or you can download and print your ballot and mark your selections by hand.
 If you use this tool, you make your choices on your computer and print your ballot.
 Your printed ballot will have your choices marked.
 With this tool, most voters with disabilities can make selections without help.